carlmaps/Hadoop-Project/README.md

 # Hadoop-Project

-This project has two parts.
+This project has two parts. <br>
-Part 1: NBARecordPublisher - This code read a csv file line by line and published the records in the csv to Kafka Part 2: KafkaSparkStreaming - This code will subscribe to a Kafka topic and read the data from the Kafka and store the data to Hive
+Part 1: NBARecordPublisher - This code read a csv file line by line and published the records in the csv to Kafka <br>
+Part 2: KafkaSparkStreaming - This code will subscribe to a Kafka topic and read the data from the Kafka and store the data to Hive

 ## Technology Stack